|

 Recommendations

-Retirement Planning & Long-Term Investing: Both companies have many articles and calculators for retirement planning.
-Financial advisors are available online and in person.
-You can’t go wrong with either.
+Retirement Planning & Long-Term Investing: Both companies have many articles and calculators on their sites for retirement.
+Financial planners are available online and at branch locations.
+Either one could work.

-Active Equity Trading: Schwab is the best choice because of its thinkorswim platforms.
+Active Equity Trading: We give Schwab the edge with the thinkorswim platforms.

-Beginners: We suggest using an advisory account (ideally with a human advisor) at either company.
+Beginners: We suggest an advisory account (ideally with a human advisor) at either firm in this comparison.

 Promotions